 25 of the Greatest Cover Songs-2022 update

-Nothing quite grabs the attention more than a list of the greatest this or that, so at 85 posts about cover songs I did this one and now it’s been updated with new links.
+Nothing quite grabs the attention more than a list of the greatest this or that, so at 85 into what now is 162 posts about cover songs, this one has been updated with new links.
 As I advised with my other ‘Greatest’ posts we all have our favorites so anytime there is a list, something or someone ‘great’ gets left off.
 And the debate ensues, why is this and that at #11 not #4 and vise versa.
 My list therefore, shall be no different for it is not scientific but subjective and it is biased by my own tastes and exposure to music.
 Having said that it’s hard for me to have missed many of the truly great cover songs of all time, indeed I think I’ve talked about quite a few:

 - “Respect” from the writer and original recording Otis Redding and a cover she made her own, the Queen of Soul Aretha Franklin.
 More about the song and Aretha in these posts.
 Before I get to some cover’s I’ve not mentioned, here are more songs from my previous issues that are at the top of the list;

 - “Hurt” from Nine Inch Nails and the legend Johnny Cash.